Perajit/news-vue/README.md

 ## Build application
-To compiles and minifies for production:
+To compile and minifies for production:
 ```
 $ yarn build
 ```